 How Do You Get Rid Of Water In Your Stomach?

-To get rid of water in your stomach, you need to treat the underlying problem that led to it.
-You may drink a beverage like water, juice, or tea that will cause you to urinate or defecate.
+To eliminate water in your stomach, you need to treat the underlying problem that caused it.
+You may drink a beverage like water, juice, or tea that causes you to urinate or defecate.
 That is how the body gets rid of excess water.

 For example, if you drink too much alcohol, the best solution is to stay hydrated and drink lots of water.

-If you are pregnant or breastfeeding, some medications may help reduce symptoms associated with water retention during pregnancy (such as swelling).
+Some medications may help reduce symptoms associated with water retention during pregnancy (such as swelling) if you are pregnant or breastfeeding.

-You may want to consider taking over-the-counter diuretics as well.
-These can help flush out excess fluids from your system by increasing urination frequency and volume.
+You may also want to consider taking over-the-counter diuretics.
+These can help flush out excess fluids from your system by increasing your urination frequency and volume.

 Keep in mind that the stomach is not meant to hold water.
-Your body retains fluid if you feel like you have water in your stomach.
+If you feel like you have water in your stomach, your body will retain fluid.

 This happens when the sodium-potassium balance in your blood is disrupted.
 Sodium and potassium are electrolytes that work together to regulate the amount of fluid inside and outside of cells.
-Too much sodium and not enough potassium can cause fluid retention, leading to bloating, swelling, and weight gain.
+Too much sodium and no eninsufficientsium can cause fluid retention, leading to bloating, swelling, and weight gain.

 Average fluid retention occurs during pregnancy and menstruation but can also happen for other reasons.
 It can also be a side effect of certain medications (like nonsteroidal anti-inflammatory drugs) or occur when someone has an underlying condition such as heart disease or kidney disease.